artefactory-skaff/dbt-server/CONTRIBUTING.md

 ```sh
 poetry run pytest tests -log_cli=true -log_cli_level=info -vvv --maxfail=1
 ```

-Increment the package version in `pyproject.toml` according to the [semver](https://semver.org/) convention.
+- Increment the package version in `pyproject.toml` according to the [semver](https://semver.org/) convention.
+- Increment the package version in `dbt_remote/version.py`
+- (Optional) Find a better way to handle this.

 Build the package:
 ```sh